usecakework/docs/docs/reference/rest.md

 **`imageId`** The id used to reference this image.

 ### buildImageFromGithub
 Build a container image from your user's Github repository.
-You supply the Dockerfile and optionally a .dockerignore file.
+You supply a Dockerfile (so you can hide this from your user) and optionally a .dockerignore file.

 #### Endpoint
 ```txt title="POST"
 https://api.cakework.com/v1/image/build/github
 ```
-Select `form-data` as the body type.

 #### Request
 ```json